Stocks, dollar climb before Powell's Jackson Hole speech

 Markets are however still pricing in a 98.8% probability of a 25-basis-point cut on Sept.
 18.

-The euro eased marginally to $1.1073 <EUR=D4>.
+The euro eased marginally to $1.1073.
 A survey showing a surprise uptick in euro zone business growth for August was offset by trade war fears, knocking future expectations to their weakest in over six years.

 China's yuan recovered some ground after hitting an 11-1/2 year low.